Cernit polymer clay

-Polymer clay can be used from 8 years.
-It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures.
+You can use Cernit polymer clay for 8 years.
+Furthermore, It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures and modeling.

-Children as well as adults or professionnal artisans or jewellery makers use this polymer clay.
+Children as well as adults or professionnal artisans or jewellery makers use Cernit polymer clay.

-The large colour range allows begins and more experienced users to vary shades without having to mix colours.
+The large colour range allows beginners and more experienced users to vary shades without having to mix colours.

-Our range holds many different shades and effets :
+Their are many different shades and effets of Cernit:

-- Cernit Metallic : 7 metallic colours in pieces of 56g.
+- Metallic : 7 metallic colours in pieces of 56g.

-- Cernit Neon : The most neon of all polymer clays, 4 colours available in 56g !
+- Neon : The most neon of all polymer clays, 4 colours available in 56g !